narenderpanwar/certified-kubernetes-administrator-course-notes/docs/07-Security/05-TLS-Basics.md

 - So we generate a public and private key pair on the server.
 The SSH keygen command that was used earlier to create a pair of keys, was for SSH purposes.
 Here we use the open SSL command to generate a private and public key pair.

   ![openssl](../../images/openssl.png)

-- When the user first accesses the web server using HTTPS, he gets the public key from the server.
+- `When the user first accesses the web server using HTTPS, he gets the public key from the server`.
 Since the hacker is sniffing all traffic, let us assume he too gets a copy of the public key.
   ![openssl](../../images/ssl.png)
 - The user, in fact, the user's browser then encrypts the symmetric key using the public key provided by the server and the symmetric key is now secure.
   ![openssl](../../images/ssl1.png)